13.1.1 Authorized Access & Conditions of Use

 USERS ARE RESPONSIBLE FOR ANY AND ALL ACTIONS TAKEN USING THEIR USERNAME AND PASSWORD.

 Passwords must conform to requirements established by the Mary Baldwin Auditors and good industry standards.
-The requirements indicated below apply to all MBC computing systems.
+The requirements indicated below apply to all Mary Baldwin computing systems.
 These requirements fall into two basic categories: password selection and password management.

 When choosing a new Password, the following requirements must be met.
 Passwords must…

 - be at least 7 characters in length

 - may not have been used as one of your previous six passwords

 - not match a dictionary of commonly (ab)used passwords

 - contain at least three of the following conditions: